fauna/fauna-shell/docs/dev.md

 4. Make the experience as smooth as possible.

 Commands should provide clear error messages.
-A confusing error message could put a user away from FaunaDB.
+A confusing error message could put a user away from Fauna.
 We want to prevent that as much as possible.

 Commands should also provide guidance.
 For example `create-database` explains to the user how to go from there, like how to start a shell for that particular database.